 Having started her business in 1995, in mid-1998 she called her business Paulineknit (using her 'stained glass' hat [for which a pattern will be made available] as her logo).
 She tried to retire at the end of June 2008, thought she had 'fully' retired in April 2010 but definitely retired in May 2014.
 She intended to sell her own excess and unsold Paulineknit stock by mail order but is now donating materials and items knitted from the stock to the "Good Causes" she supports.

-She continues to knit and still attends the monthly knitting group, and now many others!
+She continues to knit and still attended the monthly knitting group until it had to fold, and now many others!
 Pauline has found it difficult to give up her need to pass on the skills of knitting and continues to do this in an informal manner.

 Pauline will continue knitting, attending knitting groups and events and involving herself in knitting activities.
 Instead of the original intention of completing and selling her own hand knitting skills booklets, patterns and publictions by mail order, the text and patterns will now be proivided in a series of Paulineknit blogs thus allowing free access to all knitters.

 Former clients' paperwork is kept for a full five years (or longer at the client's request) before shredding and disposal.

 For example, all work carried out in 2012 will be shredded and disposed of during 2018.
 All work carried out in 2011 has been shredded and disposed of in 2017.